fred-drake/TrinityCoreDocker/README.md

 ### Configuration File Setup

-Create a config volume which will store your `worldserver.conf` and `authserver.conf` files.
+Create a config volume which will store your `worldserver.conf` and `bnetserver.conf` files.
 You can copy the distribution's versions from `/server/etc`.
 A few quick commands that will accomplish this:

 ```
 docker run -it --rm -v <CONFIG VOLUME>:/config fdrake/trinitycore cp /server/etc/worldserver.conf.dist /config/worldserver.conf